- COMPLETE CONFIDENCE & COMFORT - The high-capacity Lily menstrual Cup allows up to 12 hours of...

-The Lily Cup is manufactured in Sweden from the highest quality medical grade silicone.
+The Lily Cup is made by a Swedish from the highest quality medical grade silicone.
 The compact version is the only collapsible menstrual cup on the market today, which is a pretty cool feature!
 Check it out for yourself and we’re sure you’ll agree!

-There are a few reasons that people don’t love the Intimina Lily Cup, which we’ll get into in this article.
+There are a few reasons that people don’t love the Intimina Lilly Cup, which we’ll get into in this article.
 One of the most important ones is the high price-tag that goes along with it.
 It’s one of the most expensive menstrual cups you can buy, but is it worth it?